Teach in COLLEGE

-In fall 2021, Stanford will launch a new first-year requirement, the Civic, Liberal, and Global Education requirement, or “COLLEGE.”
+In autumn 2021, Stanford launched a new first-year requirement, the Civic, Liberal, and Global Education requirement, or “COLLEGE.”
 The COLLEGE requirement emphasizes a first-year experience that engages all of our increasingly diverse students in a purposeful study of liberal education and encourages the exploration of academic opportunities they can encounter at Stanford.
 It seeks to provide a shared basis on which all students may build their Stanford education, strengthening the common understanding of university values and community across the undergraduate population.
 Finally, the new COLLEGE requirement underscores Stanford’s commitment to educate students for responsible citizenship in an increasingly complex and interconnected world.

 We invite interested faculty to offer courses as a part of the new requirement.
 There are two main ways to participate:

 Option 1: New Course Proposal

 A team of faculty can offer a new course (either a cluster of seminars or lecture with discussion) on the themes of liberal education, civic engagement or global engagement.

 - Name of the teaching faculty (cross-disciplinary partnerships are encouraged)

 - Indicate whether this will be a cluster of seminars or a lecture course

 - Course title and description that addresses how the course meets the COLLEGE requirement learning goals (described below)